 Security of your enterprise is driven by the policies and practices in place.
-From a business perspective, storage security should be evaluated as any other technology.
+From a business perspective, storage security should be evaluated like any other technology.
 So, first evaluate the critical assets of the corporation.
 When deciding to invest in technologies to secure those assets, try the following rules of thumb:

 1. It should cost (significantly) less to secure an asset than the value of the asset.